A super simple, super tasty baked lemon salmon recipe with brown butter, red onions, and lots of lemon and fresh dill. This is good stuff!

 Pour the butter mixture over the salmon.

-Place in the oven and bake salmon until just cooked through.
+Place in oven and bake this lemon salmon recipe until just cooked through.

 Medium rare usually takes 12-15 minutes for a large salmon fillet, but my smaller fillet was cooked more than medium rare and that's how I like it.